tbm/homepage/content/debian/kirkwood/qnap/ts-119/faq.md

 Debian includes support for the QNAP TS-110, TS-112, TS-112P, TS-119, TS-119P+,
 TS-119P II, TS-120 and TS-121.
 However, some functionality from the original firmware may not be available.
-For example, Wake-on-LAN (WOL) is not supported.
-Please see the <a href = "../status/">status page</a> to see what is supported.
+Please see the
+<a href = "../status/">status page</a> to see what is supported.

 <h3>Which QNAP devices are supported?</h3>